Nasdaq USGO $10.45

 1. Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 There is no certainty that all or any part of the mineral resources will be converted into mineral reserves.

-3. The Mineral Resource for Whistler deposit and the upper portions of the Raintree West deposits have been confined by an open pit with "reasonable prospects of eventual economic extraction" using the following assumptions:
+3. The Mineral Resource Estimate for the Whistler, Island Mountain, and the upper portions of the Raintree West deposits have been confined by an open pit with “reasonable prospects of economic extraction” using the following assumptions:

 • Royalty of 3% NSR;